MicheleSimo/Collection_for_my_progress/README.md

 # Collection_for_my_progress
-This is not a project, but a collection of my competence about Flutter and Python
+This is not a project, but a collection of my competence about  Python